syncfusion-content/uwp-docs/uwp/CellGrid/Interactive-Features.md

 # Interactive Features in UWP Excel-like Grid

+The Excel-like Grid provides support to import the data from Excel using the `ImportFromExcel` method by passing the Excel file as `StorageFile`.
-This section explains interactive operations in the SfCellGrid.
+This section explains interactive operations in the .

 ## Clipboard operations

 The supported clipboard operations, cut, copy, and paste are managed in `GridCopyPaste` class.
-This class can be accessed by using the `CopyPaste` property of the SfCellGrid that provides methods to perform clipboard operations.
+This class can be accessed by using the `CopyPaste` property of the Excel-like Grid that provides methods to perform clipboard operations.

 ### Cut